 McCool Travel tip: while South Florida and Central Florida experience an overwhelming number of visitors between January and April, Amelia Island is relatively quiet but still has great weather.

-Thank you to Amelia Island tourism for inviting me to experience cool, happy and fun things to do in Amelia Island.
-I was not otherwise compensated and this content represents my independent thoughts about Amelia Island.
+Thank you to Amelia Island tourism for inviting me to experience cool, happy, and fun things to do in Amelia Island.

 Amelia Island beaches regularly appear on lists of top beaches so you know they must be gorgeous.
 They are!
 Amelia Island beaches are wide, have white quartz sand (feels great on the feet!), and, in certain areas, are firm enough for 4 wheel drive vehicles to drive on (the beach, not your feet).
 The City of Fernandina Beach lends beach wheelchairs to residents and visitors.
 How cool is that?
 Keep reading for the McCool Travel inside scoop on where to find shark teeth.
 Yes, shark teeth!

-The historic downtown of Fernandina Beach houses the oldest bar in Florida and the oldest hotel in Florida.
+The Amelia Island district historic of Fernandina Beach houses the oldest bar in Florida and the oldest hotel in Florida.
 In fact, the National Register of Historic Places recognizes and protects 50 blocks and 400 structures in downtown Fernandina Beach.
 Allow plenty of time to walk the historic district and shop, eat, drink, and view the architecture.
-Take a photo of Kate’s Tree, a magnificent canopied oak in the middle of the street, named for the woman (Kate Bailey) who refused to let the town remove it.
+Take an Instaworthy photo of Kate’s Tree, a magnificent canopied oak in the middle of the street, named for the woman (Kate Bailey) who refused to let the town remove it.

 Amelia Island Trolleys provides narrated tours of the historic district and Old Town.
 Coastal Living‘s readers voted Fernandina Beach as the Best Historic Downtown and #4 Happiest Seaside Town.
 Pelicans in the marina and a Pétanque tournament (with participants from more than 12 countries) entertained me during my latest visit.

 Experience a dizzying range of culinary amazingness on Amelia Island.
-Salt (at The Ritz-Carlton Amelia Island) is one of only three AAA 5 diamond restaurants in the entire state of Florida—there are only 51 AAA 5 diamond restaurants in the entire US.
-In the heart of the historic district, Timoti’s serves only wild caught seafood.
-Slider’s is a local favorite, right on the beach, with a tiki bar, live music, and a fun playground for the kiddos.
-The setting, vibe, and local presence at Green Turtle Tavern reminds me of Key West.
+Salt (one of The Ritz-Carlton Amelia Island restaurants) is one of only three AAA 5 diamond restaurants in the entire state of Florida—there are only 51 AAA 5 diamond restaurants in the entire US.
+Restaurants in the Amelia Island historic district include Timoti’s which serves only wild caught seafood.
+For a waterfront Amelia Island restaurant, try Slider’s, a local favorite, with a tiki bar, live music, and a fun playground for the kiddos, or Salt Life Food Shack across the street from Main Beach Park.
+For vibrant Amelia Island nightlife, try Green Turtle Tavern; the setting, vibe, and local presence reminds me of Key West.
 Allow time to drink a beer at The Palace Saloon, Florida’s oldest bar.

 Fort Clinch State Park occupies the northern end of Amelia Island.
 Look across the water to see Cumberland Island in Georgia.
 More than just an historic fort, though, the 1,400 acre state park provides many recreation opportunities.
 Hike and bike the oak canopied trails, fish or swim in the ocean water, camp in an authentic “Old Florida” setting, and search for shark teeth on the 3 miles of shoreline.
 I found a shark tooth on the beach in front of the fort!